MattFennell/Kubernetes/README.md

 # Kubernetes
 This README describes how to run the Grad Bank App on Kubernetes on Google Cloud Platform.
-This runs off the 2 docker images stored at `pampoomio/web-ui:latest` for the Client and `pampoomio/web-services:latest` for the Service.

-## Running on Minikube locally
-Initially it is best to get the application running locally on Minikube.
-To build the service image using docker, run the command `docker build -t web-services:latest --network=host`.
-You then need to push the image to DockerHub which can be done via `docker push username/web-services:latest` where username is your DockerHub username (More instructions at https://hackernoon.com/publish-your-docker-image-to-docker-hub-10b826793faf)

 #### Building the docker images

+Inside the `web-services` directory, run the following, replacing `username` with your docker username.
+This should build the Client and Service images, and then push them to DockerHub.
+There are more instructions for pushing images to DockerHub at https://hackernoon.com/publish-your-docker-image-to-docker-hub-10b826793faf

+  - `docker build -t username/web-services:latest --network=host .`
+  - `docker push username/web-services:latest`
+Inside the `web-ui` directory, run the following, again replacing `username` with your docker username
+  - `docker build -t username/web-ui:latest .`
+  - `docker push username/web-ui:latest`

+#### Setting up Minikube locally

+This was a bit tricky to sort, but these are some helpers.
+You may need to go into the BIOS to enable Virtualisation, and you will need to enable HyperV in Windows.
+I essentially just followed the steps in https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows, but below is a condensed version of them (I think).

+1. Start cmd.exe as admin
+1. Install Chocolatey by executing `@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"`
+1. Install docker - `choco install docker-for-windows -y`.
+You may need to restart laptop and enable Hyper-V
+1. This should return an empty list if it's working `docker ps`
+1. Install minikube - `choco install minikube -y`
+1. Open Powershell as admin
+1. Run `Get-NetAdapter`
+1. Execute `New-VMSwitch –Name "minikube" –AllowManagement $True –NetAdapterName "INSERT_HERE_ADAPTER"` but enter in the correct adapter based of the names of the network adapters.
+I used `Ethernet`.
+1. Start minikube with `minikube start --vm-driver=hyperv --hyperv-virtual-switch=minikube --v=7 --alsologtostderr`
+1. Now it should be configured.
+If not, have a look at the link above as it provides some extra information.

+#### Running Kubernetes locally in Minikube

-If you have Minikube working locally, then you can be in the root directory and run:
+Assuming you can get Minikube running locally, then run the following commands from the root directory of this repo.

-1.  `minikube start`
+1.  `minikube start --vm-driver=hyperv --hyperv-virtual-switch=minikube --v=7 --alsologtostderr`
 1.  `kubectl apply -f k8s`
 1.  `minikube ip`

-And then you should be able to access the service at the IP address returned from `minikube ip`
+And then you should be able to access the service at the IP address returned from `minikube ip`.

-I found https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows extremely useful for getting Minikube set up locally on Windows - could usually only ever get it running when starting it in debug mode.

 To run it on Google, I used the in build cloud shell and cloned this git repo.
 Then again I ran `kubectl apply -f k8s` to start the services.
 However the routing for Google requires some extra setup.
 These commands did the trick: